IBRice101/IBRice101.github.io/RPi-LFS/0-Prerequisites.md

 ## Intro

 Hi there!
-I'm IBR and in this file I'm going to take you through the absolute ordeal I had to go through in order to go from literally nothing at all to a working Linux-based OS running an Apache web server.
+I'm Isaac and in this file I'm going to take you through the absolute ordeal I had to go through in order to go from literally nothing at all to a working Linux-based OS running an Apache web server.
 If you're familiar with LFS (Linux From Scratch) you may be wondering why this is such a big deal...
 Well, I bloody hope that's not what you're thinking actually, because it's hard enough to do already without you breathing down my neck.
 Where this differs from what I might have done otherwise though is that I decided, like an idiot, to develop this LFS system for Raspberry Pi, which as you may know doesn't use the standard x86 CPU architecture, but instead uses an ARM chip, similar to the architecture of most mobile phones.
 This made things...
 Interesting, to say the least, and I hope you'll stick around to figure out exactly how and why this was the case :).

 Before we start, my specs, as they were when I first began this journey: